 Select all images and the mesh, then launch Smart Texture.
-Set the Pixel Size to 5mm and run the computation.
+Set the Pixel Size to 5mm, check Optimize the mesh and run the computation.

-142 Smart Texture result
+144 Smart Texture result

 Note that, as expected, the blank areas are not used.
 Open the Image Preview of Spherical 1.
 You can switch the preview between the image and its mask.